YellowO2/cafe-manager-gic/README.md

 - Backend: http://localhost:3000
 - Postgres: localhost:5432

-Data is seeded automatically by Prisma on first run.
+Data is seeded automatically by Prisma on the first run.

 ### Method 2: Individually